Expenses When Buying a House 2026: Complete Guide from Title Deed Fee to Commission

 Expense Item | Amount | When? |

-Real estate agent commission | 2% of the sales price + VAT (buyer's share) | If a real estate agent is used |
+Real estate agent commission | 2% of the sale price + VAT (buyer's share) | If an agent is used |

 Appraisal fee | 12,000 - 25,000 TL | If a housing loan is used |

-Loan allocation fee | Max 0.5% of the loan amount | If a housing loan is used |
+Loan allocation fee | Max.
+0.5% of the loan amount | If a housing loan is used |

 Mortgage establishment fee | Approx. 2,500 TL | If a housing loan is used |

-How Much is the Title Deed Fee?
+How Much Is the Title Deed Fee?
 (Current 2026)

-Title Deed Fee Table for Different Prices
+Title Deed Fee Table According to Different Prices

 Property Value | Buyer's Share (2%) | Seller's Share (2%) | Total Title Deed Fee |